gudoy/PHPGasus-Mu/README.md

 RewriteRule ^((?!index|public|favicon\.ico).*) index.php/$1/%{QUERY_STRING}	[L]
 ```

-2) Extract the files in the root your project folder
+2) Extract the files in the root of your project folder

 USAGE